OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 - API (Web) Requests that return a 2xx response
 - Exclusing certain requests that are called often and are cached (e.g. ServerStatus)
-- A Satisified Threashold of <= 50ms
+- A Satisified Threshold of <= 50ms
-- A Tolerating Threashold of > 50ms and <= 200ms
+- A Tolerating Threshold of > 50ms and <= 200ms

 Apdex has a range of 0-100.
-This means that there is a uniform scale to evaluate customer experience
+This means that there is a uniform scale to evaluate customer experience.
+A higher number indicates a more positive user experience.

 ## Visualizing Apdex and Octopus Deploy

-![Apdex Cloud and Deploy](apdex-cloud-deploy.png "Apdex Cloud and Deploy")
+There are several ways to vizualise apdex.
+The following graphs are some of the ways we use Crow's nest to display apdex and gain useful insights.

+### Apdex for cloud and deploy

-This graph shows the Apdex performance of recent versions in Octopus Cloud and the deployment server.
-The cloud performance has been consistent around 90 for this period, however the figure is skewed to include all light instances with less than 10 targets.
+The blue line shows the Apdex performance of recent versions in Octopus Cloud and the deployment server.
+The cloud performance has been consistent around 90 for this period.
 The deployment server is the internal Octopus instance.
-The graph indicates a major dip in Apdex from 2021.2.2048 where it recovered in 2021.2.4155.
-The causes of the crash and recovery are known.
+The orange graph indicates a major dip in Apdex from 2021.2.2048 where it recovered in 2021.2.4155.
+The causes of this crash and recovery are known.
 It can be useful to look back and visually see how different versions affected the user experience.

+![Apdex Cloud and Deploy](apdex-cloud-deploy.png "Apdex Cloud and Deploy")

+### Apdex by version and license

+These set of graphs show the apdex score for different versions and licenses.
+The licenses are Cloud, On Premise, Trial, and Overall.
+The first graph indicates that the trial subscription has suffered a slight dip in Apdex performance between the last few versions.
+On the x.y level, the cloud and on premise licenses appear to be the most consistent, with the trial license suffering from more dipsin performance.

+The apdex scores can be filtered at an x.y.z and license level.
+The orange, blue and purple graph show the on premise, cloud and trial license.
+This confirms that the cloud license was the most consistent license, maintaining a value of around 90 over multiple versions.
+The on premise license displayed higher peaks along with more frequent dips than the cloud license.
+The trial license experienced significant troughs which lowered its average apdex score.
+This indicates that the on premise and trial licenses have been more prone to performance fluctuations across different versions.

+An admin can look at these graphs and conduct investigations into making the on premise and trial license expereince more consistent like the cloud license.

 ![Apdex by Version](apdex-by-version.png "Apdex by Version")